JhoselinRam/scigrapher/README.md

 It displays a horizontal or vertical bar with a color gradient in it and marks with the values that those colors represent.

-For example, consither the following graph.
+For example, consider the following graph.

     //Gets the container div element
     const element = document.querrySelector("#my-graph");